Human-Technology Interaction and Communication B.Sc.

-Six week internship in accordance with the internship guidelines in the appendix of the exam regulations.
+Six week internship in accordance with the internship guidelines.
 Detailed information is available from the Faculty of Mechanical Engineering Internship Office.
 There you can also find out, what to do if you cannot fulfill the pre-internship requirement.

 Do you want more ideas and impressions?
 Use the diverse ways of getting information!
 You can find our recommendations in the media library.

-Experts in the communication of technical content possess a dual qualification that is in high demand in the fields of industry and economy.
-Since these experts are competent in both linguistic communication skills as well as in technical know-how, their work-place can be found where language and technology intersect and where they can function in their role of transfer specialists.
+Experts in human-technology interaction, user-friendly technology design, and teaching technical content possess a dual qualification in high demand in industry and economy.
+Since these experts are competent in both linguistic communication skills and technological know-how, they work where language and technology intersect and where they can function as transfer specialists.

-RWTH graduates are particularly active in the areas of conceptual design, organization and editorial practices.
-They plan and regulate the transmission of information on several different levels – from expert to expert or from expert to layperson.
-Within companies they are positioned at the junction between departments with diverging specialized knowledge – for instance between production and bookkeeping – or they design and conceptualize materials for continuing education or other training courses.
-In the field of public relations they develop internet portals and communicative web services or they prepare trade-show materials.
+RWTH graduates are particularly active in the areas of conceptual design, organization, and consulting.
+They plan and regulate the transmission of information on several different levels – from expert to expert or expert to layperson.
+They manage the information and communication processes surrounding technical products or projects.
+Within companies, they are positioned at the junction between departments with diverging specialized knowledge – for instance, between production and development of production and sales – or they design and conceptualize materials for continuing education or other training courses.
+In public relations, they develop internet portals and communicative web services or they prepare trade-show materials.

-In the area of user experience they analyze the user-friendliness of software programs or user interfaces and on the basis thereof develop quality standards.
-For instance, they conduct so-called usability tests in order to find weaknesses in the design of user interfaces and to then advise product developers about them.
+In the area of user experience/user interface design, they analyze the user-friendliness of software programs or user interfaces and, on the basis thereof, develop quality standards.
+For instance, they conduct so-called usability tests to find weaknesses in the design of user interfaces and then advise product developers about them.